menu

 Setting & Lifestyle

-Lee Center is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lee Center doesn't have a public transportation system that people use for their commute.

 Demographics

 The people who call Lee Center home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lee Center residents report their race to be White, followed by Black or African-American.
+The greatest number of Lee Center residents report their race to be White.
 Important ancestries of people in Lee Center include German, Italian, Irish, English, and Polish.

 The most common language spoken in Lee Center is English.
 Other important languages spoken here include Polish and Spanish.